smguilia/overview-1/ui.md

 You can quickly search for any specific offering by entering keywords, or you can use the categories and filters to explore the different types of offerings.
 You can filter by category, offering type, deployment target, or the offering provider.
 For example, if you want to deploy an analytics offering to {{site.data.keyword.openshiftlong}}, you can select the **Analytics** category, and then filter the results by selecting **Red Hat OpenShift** as the deployment target.

-After you select the offering that you want create, you can define the deployment location.
+After you select the offering that you want to create, you can define the deployment location.

   * For Cloud Foundry resources, you can select a specific region and then select the org and space for the service instance to be assigned to.
   * For resources managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM), you select a location to deploy in.
 Then, you select a resource group to assign the service instance to.